 But if you’d prefer more privacy from lookers through the lattice work, consider hanging potted plants along the fence or adding greenery wrapping around fence posts and beams with ivy, climbing roses, or hydrangeas.

-These plant solutions can add gorgeous texture and color to the fence while also offering an extra dose of privacy.
+These plant solutions can add gorgeous texture and color to the fence while also offering an extra dose of privacy along your property line.

 Vines add a classical, beautiful atmosphere to your yard while also providing privacy.
-Nothing says charm and elegance while drinking your morning coffee surrounded by green vines and wearing your favorite slippers.
+Nothing says charm and elegance while drinking your morning coffee surrounded by green, flowering vines and wearing your favorite slippers.

 These plants will make such an excellent thick cover around your fence or wall that your gossipy neighbors will struggle to see (and hear) any drama going on in your yard.